How do I get started entering my students in the PPTA STAR Evaluation program?

 To purchase an AIM Syllabus, go to

 What can teachers and students expect from the STAR program and evaluations?

-> There are twelve levels in the program, with Level 1 divided into three parts, Levels 1A, 1B, and 1C.
-Each level has theory, performance, and technical requirements that follow a logical progression from early elementary through advanced.
+There are twelve levels in the program, with Level 1 divided into three parts, Levels 1A, 1B, and 1C.
+Each level has theory along with technique and performance requirements that follow a logical progression from early elementary through advanced.

-> The STAR evaluations contain two exams:
+The STAR evaluations contain two exams:

 1) THEORY: includes Theory, Aural Skills, Sightreading and Harmonization; and